RyanRTJJ/ryan-rtjj.github.io/_posts/2025-11-04-llm-arithmetic.md

 circle_coords_to_visualize = W_E.T @ basis_vecs                     # shape (P, 2)
 ```

 Because the embeddings are transformed via $W_V$ in the attention block, we want to follow these 2 directions through the transformation via $W_V$.
-The means answering the question: what 2 directions in the $v$ vectors (or $z$ vectors, since $z$ vectors are just weighted sums of $v$ vectors and hence $z$-space and $v$-space are equivalent) am I now interested in visualizing (that correspond to `basis_vecs` before the application of $W_V$)?
+The means answering the question: what 2 directions in the $v$ vectors (or $z$ vectors) am I now interested in visualizing (that correspond to `basis_vecs` before the application of $W_V$)?
 Some linear algebra to figure this out:

 ```python
 # This is the computation of v vectors in attn head i